exploratory-io/book/viz/axis-format.md

 # Axis Formatting

-You can configure how the axis shows from the Axis Formatting dialog.
+You can configure how to show the axis from the Axis Formatting dialog.
 You can access the dialog from the "Axis Formatting" menu.

 [](images/axis-format1.png)